 Along with country music, Nashville is also home to genres like bluegrass, classical, blues, contemporary Christian, Americana, and jazz.
 Many popular artists such as Kid Rock, Michael Buble, Bon Jovi, and Black Eyed Peas have visited Nashville to write and record.
 With over 130 music venues throughout the town, visitors and locals alike can enjoy live music 365 days a year.

 Old Town Trolley Tours of Nashville is the best sightseeing tour provider in the city.
 We offer unlimited hop on and hop off ability, frequent pickups, and a large trolley fleet that’s perfect for families, couples and special occasions, like a wedding!
 Travelers have continually trusted us to offer them an unprecedented view of Nashville’s top attractions and our 2-day itinerary will help you have the best vacation in Music City.

 Dine at One of Nashville’s Favorite Restaurants

-The first stop on the tour is Fido in Hillsboro Village, near trolley stops 10 and 12.
+The first stop on the tour is Fido in Hillsboro Village, near trolley stop 13.
 Conveniently located near Vanderbilt University and Belmont University, this popular restaurant boasts food made with organic and locally sourced ingredients.
 Some tasty dishes at Fido include scrambled eggs with jack cheese, spinach, salsa, or feta as well as bagel sandwiches with cream cheese, capers, salmon, or hummus.
 And don’t forget a cup of coffee or espresso beverage to complement the breakfast entrée.
 You’ll need the pep in your step for a full day of sightseeing.

 Experience Downtown Nashville on Broadway Street